mumble-voip/mumble-releng-vcpkg/README.md

 `./get-mumble_deps.sh`

+This will clone `vcpkg` and install the dependencies in the user's home directory.
+For Windows builds, if the vcpkg needs to be cloned elsewhere, make sure the path will allow for the maximum character limit for file paths in pre Windows 10 systems.

 ## Building Mumble

 Now that the depdenencies have been prepared with CMake and vcpkg you can build the Mumble project with them.